 - No insurance coverage; and,

-On the topic of credit cards, if you are interested in the generous and free PC Financial World Elite MasterCard (3% cash back at Loblaws group of companies), check out the limited-time $75 gift card sign up bonus (plus $20 in groceries) if you sign up through Rate Supermarket.
-More details here.
+If you are interested in the generous and free PC Financial World Elite MasterCard (3% cash back at Loblaws group of companies) mentioned above, check out the limited-time $100 gift card sign up bonus (plus $20 in groceries) if you sign up through Rate Supermarket.